Li Fabin: Career

 He competed at the 2018 World Championships in the newly created 61 kg category, winning a silver medal in the snatch and in the total.
 He competed at the 2019 Asian Weightlifting Championships in the 61 kg division winning gold medals in all lifts.

 In 2021, he won the gold medal in the men's 61 kg event at the 2020 Summer Olympics in Tokyo, Japan.

+In August 2024, he competed in the men's 61 kg event at the 2024 Summer Olympics held in Paris, France.
+He won his second gold medal setting an Olympic record in Snatch (143 kg).